San Francisco Travel Guide

 Address: San Francisco

 Out in the middle of San Francisco Bay, Alcatraz Island, or 'The Rock', is one of Golden Gate National Recreation Area's most popular destinations.
-The notorious escape-proof island with its dreaded maximum-security prison once held the likes of Al 'Scarface' Capone, George 'Machine Gun' Kelly and the 'birdman of Alcatraz', Robert Stroud.
-With sheer cliffs surrounded by the icy waters of San Francisco Bay, known for its treacherous tides and currents, it was regarded as the perfect place to detain the country's most-wanted and dangerous criminals who were isolated in dark solitary confinement cells.
-There have never been any successful escapes from The Rock.
-Visitors can explore the prison as well as learn about its history: from its discovery as a pelican nesting ground, its location as a military outpost, and the years between 1933 and 1963 as an off-limit federal penitentiary.
+The notorious escape-proof island with its dreaded maximum-security prison once held the likes of Al 'Scarface' Capone, George 'Machine Gun' Kelly and the 'Birdman of Alcatraz', Robert Stroud.
+With sheer cliffs surrounded by the icy waters of San Francisco Bay, known for its treacherous tides and currents, it was regarded as the perfect place to detain the country's most-wanted and dangerous criminals who were isolated in dark solitary confinement cells.<br /><br /> Visitors can explore the prison as well as learn about its history: from its discovery as a pelican nesting ground, its location as a military outpost, and the years between 1933 and 1963 as an off-limit federal penitentiary.
 It was also inhabited by Native Americans before being declared a Recreational Area and protected bird sanctuary.
-Thousands of tourists flock here each year and take the excellent self-guided audio tours that contain commentary from former guards and prisoners about life on the island.
+Thousands of tourists flock here each year and take the excellent self-guided audio tours that contain commentary from former guards and prisoners about life on the island and the notorious escape attempts.
 There is also a slide show and a tour of the island's ecology and bird life led by a park ranger.
-The view from the island looking across to San Francisco is awesome.
+The view from the island looking across to San Francisco is fantastic as well.<br /><br />

-Fisherman's Wharf
+Fishermans Wharf

 Address: The Embarcadero San Francisco

 Some people love the bustle of Fisherman's Wharf, while others make a conscious effort to steer well clear of it.
-But for better or worse it is massively popular, attracting more visitors than any other city sight, with Pier 39 the commercial tourist epicentre.
+For better or worse it is massively popular, attracting more visitors than any other city sight, with Pier 39 the commercial tourist epicentre.
 The Wharf was once a fishing port with dozens of boats anchored here.
-Pier 45 is still used by fishermen in the early morning hours, and fish and seafood can be bought from the Fish Alley Market.
-There are shops galore, fast food stands and overpriced bay-view restaurants as well as bars, markets, street performers, and an endless variety of activities for the whole family.
+Pier 45 is still used by fishermen in the early morning hours, and fish and seafood can be bought from the Fish Alley Market.<br /><br /> There are shops galore, fast food stands and overpriced bay-view restaurants as well as bars, markets, street performers, and an endless variety of activities for the whole family.
 It is also the gateway for several top attractions: trips to Alcatraz and other bay cruises leave from here; numerous museums include the Historic Ships Pier; and the USS Pampanito submarine that can be boarded from Pier 45.
 The entertaining colony of sea lions that reside on the floating docks at Pier 39 are one of the best attractions on the quay.
+The quirky Musée Mécanique is located nearby Pier 45, and houses the world's largest collection of vintage coin-operated mechanical wonders.<br /><br />

 North Beach